Importance Of Gratitude

 The Power of Thank You

 “Thank you” should be an important phrase in your vocabulary.
+Grateful people say thank you a lot.
 Say thank you when someone does you a favor or offers you a simple act of kindness—and if this is not something that you do as a matter of course, well, its time you made it a habit now.
 Giving thanks is an excellent way to develop an attitude of gratefulness, even if it is just in the little things.

 Thank the person in front of you for holding the door for you.
 Thank your partner for handing you your first cup of coffee each morning.
 Thank your administrative assistant for bringing you your morning mail at work.
 It may feel awkward at first, but eventually, it will become a habit.

 As a bonus, people will learn to appreciate—and emulate—your newly-developed sense of good manners.
 The practice of saying “please” and “thank you” has become a lost art in this era of entitlement—the 21st Century.
-You are spreading gratitude by bringing good manners back into the modern age.
+You are spreading gratitude by bringing good manners back into the modern age and leaving more grateful people around.

 If you want to learn more, you can draw inspiration from the movie Happy, Thank You, More Please.
 As the movie title suggests, the audience is invited to have an attitude of Happy, Thank You, More Please.
 If something makes you happy, then be grateful by saying thank you to the person who made you feel this way, and the “More Please” is in reference to asking for more of the thing that made you happy.